- Anti-bullying Guidance

 - Young people having awareness of resources and how to access support for themselves as well as for their friends

-Please download a copy of the Knife and Weapons Guidance for Nottinghamshire Schools and Education Providers dated May 2019.
-The guidance has been written by Nottinghamshire Police in partnership with officers within NCC Children, Families and Cultural Services Departments.
+Please download a copy of the Nottinghamshire Knives and Weapons Guidance for schools and education providers dated September 2022.
+The guidance has been written by Nottinghamshire Police in partnership with officers within NCC Children and Families Services.

 Guidance for school staff when listening to children disclose sensitive information